Ivanpah Solar Power Facility

 The $2.2 billion facility was developed by BrightSource Energy and Bechtel.
 The largest investor in the project was NRG Energy which contributed $300 million.
 Google contributed $168 million.
-The United States government provided a $1.6 billion loan guarantee and the plant is built on public land.
+The United States government provided a $1.6 billion loan guarantee and the plant is built on federal land.
 In 2010, the project was scaled back from its original 440 MW design to avoid disturbing the habitat of the desert tortoise.

+In January 2025, the plant’s co-owner NRG Energy announced it was unwinding power purchase agreements with Pacific Gas & Electric Company and Southern California Edison and, subject to regulatory approval, would begin closing the plant in early 2026, readying the site to potentially be repurposed for a different type of solar energy.
+The facility, though cost effective at the time it was planned (2009), is now more expensive to run than solar photovoltaic technology, which has decreased in price much more rapidly than was expected in the 15 years since Ivanpah's construction began.
+The power companies purchasing electricity from Ivanpah said that they expect the closure will save their ratepayers money.
+NRG declined to say how much of the $1.6bn loans guaranteed by the government remained unpaid as of 2025.